Posts

 Image

-The only parts of the following that were written by me were the questions I asked of an AI, in this case the free version of Grok.
+"In the beginning was the Word, and the Word was with God, and the Word was God" John 1:1 The only parts of the following that were written by me were the questions I asked of an AI, in this case the free version of Grok.
 I wanted to write about this here, in part because I found it enjoyable to produce and the results very interesting.
 I also thought that one or two people might also find it interesting to see that, with a short series of questions, you can go from first principles about the existence of the universe, to a daily schedule of activities that most closely reflects how you see your part in it all.
-(And for fans of Douglas Adams, the answer to the ultimate question turned out not to be ‘42’.)
 You might not resonate with the questioning route I took in producing this but, with a few tweaks, you could get interesting ideas and pointers that are relevant to your life.
+Using AI can be part of a spiritual practice.
+How do you use it?
 What follows is quite long and heavy so I’ll cut the preamble and get started...
-I began with a question based on the foundational topic first considered by the 18th century philo...
+I began with a questi...